SwimilTylers/pa-irse-codesim/README.md

 ## Compilation & Run

 We use Go 1.12 to build our project.
 Before compilation, you MUST deal with external github repo [golang-set](github.com/deckarep/golang-set).
-We recommend you to use IDE to automatic configuration.
-To compile, please follow these steps:
+You need type `go get github.com/deckarep/golang-set`.
+Otherwise, if you use Jetbrains Goland, please follow these steps:

 1. open `src/feature/winnow.go` in Jetbrains Goland